 Aalborg Akvavit Distillery

 The production of akvavit in the Aalborg Akvavit Distillery in northern Jutland, Denmark, ended in 2015.
 However, the listed industrial plant will be preserved as a main work of Danish industrial architecture and transformed to a vital neighbourhood of Aalborg.
-Elgaard Architecture has made a feasibility study and programming for the area in cooperation with Bjarke Ingels Group and Balslev Consulting Engineers A/S in order to revitalise the place as a future growth area.
+Elgaard Architecture has made a feasibility study and programming for the area in cooperation with Bjarke Ingels Group and Balslev Consulting Engineers A/S in order to revitalise the place as a future growth area through transformation of the built heritage.

 Feasibility studies and programming